 Talk with your doctor about the best screening plan for you.

-Sarah Cannon recommends that an annual mammogram screening for women ages 40-74 should be a routine care consideration.
+Sarah Cannon recommends that an annual mammogram screening for women ages 40 and over should be a routine care consideration.
 A woman's decision to undergo screening should be made in consultation with her physician.
-Patients who are considered high-risk should consult their physician on when to begin screening.
+Women should talk with their physicians regularly starting as early as age 25 about their individualized risk for breast cancer, as higher risk women may benefit from genetic counseling or early screening.